swaptacular/swpt_accounts/README.rst

 (see ``swpt_accounts/events.py``).
 Eventually, it should migrate to using `Cap'n Proto`_.

-This micro-service currently needs the `swpt_debtors`_ helper micro-service to perform important maintenance operations:
+This micro-service needs the `swpt_debtors`_ helper micro-service to perform important maintenance operations:

 1. Accounts removal.
 2. Interest rate capitalization.